a2awais/Nation-State-APT-Intelligence/README.md

 ---

-**ThreatNexus** started from a simple frustration — existing APT references are static.
-You look up a group, read a PDF, and still can't answer the questions that actually matter for detection: who shares tooling with who, which technique covers the most actors, and who is actively hunting your industry right now.
-Built this to answer those questions in one place, and opening it to the threat intelligence and hunting community to use and build on.
+**ThreatNexus** started with a simple frustration: Most APT references are static.

+You look up a threat actor, read through reports or PDFs, and still can't easily answer the questions that matter most for threat hunting and detection engineering:
+- Which groups share malware, infrastructure, or tradecraft?
+- Which TTPs provide the broadest detection coverage?
+- Who is actively targeting my industry right now?
+- What's happening across the threat landscape based on intelligence scattered across vendors, CERTs, security researchers, LinkedIn, X, and news sources?

+And even when you find the relevant TTPs, the next question is: **So what?**

+How do you actually hunt for this activity in your environment?

+**Threat intelligence without actionable outcomes is just news.**

+ThreatNexus doesn't stop at mapping actors and TTPs.
+For every technique, it can generate hunting and detection leads, helping analysts translate intelligence into something operational.
+Think of it as a starting point—a Sigma-style hunting hypothesis that can be adapted to your environment, telemetry, and tooling.
+It connect threat actors, campaigns, malware, TTPs, vulnerabilities, detections, and intelligence from multiple sources into a single, searchable view.

+**The goal isn't just to help you understand adversaries.
+It's to help you hunt them.**

 ## What's Inside